The message from the capital's innovative hospitality industry is clear: if you can't come to us, we’ll come to you

 Priced at £32 for for a sharing meal for two, thecamberwellarms.bignight.app

 Launched by the team behind Brixton's popular Salon restaurant, Levan's contemporary sharing plates draw influence from Barcelona to Stockholm.
 Also available via the Big Night App, the Levan To Go menu offers a selection of the restaurant's greatest hits, including caramelised onion brioche, Hereford featherblade beef and the signature vegetarian Levan potato, oyster mushroom and vacherin pie.
 Leave room for the deliciously sticky tarte tatin – available as a whole or half dish.

 Priced at £59 for a three-course sharing meal for two, levan.bignight.app

 Kricket, Brixton/White City/Soho

-All three of Kricket’s restaurants are closed to the public, but the team are offering a bespoke delivery service via Deliveroo, where they have designed ‘feasts’ for one or two people, as well as individual dishes such as their signature bhel puri (a crispy salad of sev and raw mango) and veggie samosas.
-Want to help more?
-For every £250 gift voucher you buy, they will add an extra 20% of the amount purchased for future spending.
+All three of Kricket’s restaurants are closed to the public, but the team is offering a bespoke delivery service via Deliveroo, where they have designed ‘feasts’ for one or two people, as well as individual dishes such as their signature bhel puri (a crispy salad of sev and raw mango) and veggie samosas.
+Order via Deliveroo from Brixton and Soho, or Call & Collect from the White City restaurant.

 The Farmer’s Mistress, Battersea